salimkanoun/DeepOncology/README.md

 ### Models
 Model used for segmentation is [V-Net](https://arxiv.org/abs/1606.04797). <br/>
-Model used for segmentation is a simply CNN.
+Model used for classification is a simply CNN.

 ### Segmentation of tumour on PET/CT scan